November 17 in Music History

 1979 – The number one single in the United States on this day was ‘Still’ by the funk and soul music band The Commodores.

 1984 – With ‘Wake Me Up Before You Go-Go’, pop duo Wham! scored their first number one on the US Billboard Hot 100.
-The song was a hit worldwide and it topped fourteen other music charts as well, including the UK Singles chart.
-They also reached No.1 on the UK Albums chart on this day with ‘Make It Big’.
+The song was a worldwide hit and it reached No.1 in fourteen other countries.
+The duo also topped the UK Albums chart on this day with ‘Make It Big’.

 1995 – English folk rock singer and songwriter James Alan Hull died at the age of 50.
 Best remembered as a founding member of the band Lindisfarne.